RuiChang123/RuiChang123.github.io/_posts/2016-4-12-Regression_analysis_of_house_price_Metis.md

 As we can see, beside the size of the houses location (neighborhood) information is really important for single family homes and condos, especially for single family homes.

+For all the analysis process, please see [https://github.com/RuiChang123/Regression_for_house_price_estimation/blob/master/linear_regression_house_price.ipynb](ipython notebook)

 ## Web application
 After training the model, I made a website application that we can use to get the estimation of the house prices based on the features.
 Since the model I chose is RandomForest Regression.
 I needed to use Flask to connect my model, which was implemented by python, with html file.
-The code for the html script and python script is shown in the file [], [] Since I don't have a server to host the website (AWS is not free for me anymore), The pictures below are just a simple demonstration of how it works.
+The code for the html script and python script is shown in the file [https://github.com/RuiChang123/Regression_for_house_price_estimation/blob/master/house.html](house.html), [https://github.com/RuiChang123/Regression_for_house_price_estimation/blob/master/predictor.py](predictor.py)
+Since I don't have a server to host the website (AWS is not free for me anymore), The pictures below are just a simple demonstration of how it works.
 After entering the features, we will get the estimated price from the model and a price range from the history sales record.
 The web application will also send a API request to Zillow to get the three similiar houses that are sold recently and return the pics, addresses, sold dates and sold prices.